Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Introduction

 Many pioneering observations of CGM emission already exist from UV and optical measurements.
 The first feasible spectroscopic searches for circumgalactic \ion{O}{6} were made with NASA's Far Ultraviolet Spectroscopic Explorer (FUSE), which launched in 1999.
 In the first search for emission around external galaxies with FUSE, \cite{2003ApJ...591..821O} detected \ion{O}{6} emission above the disk of the edge-on spiral NGC 4631, coinciding with emerging feedback seen in H$\alpha$ imaging. \cite{2021ApJ...916....7C} revisited these FUSE data and reported four \ion{O}{6} detections in NGC~4631 and NGC~891.
 With archival FUSE data, \cite{2024AJ....168...11K} were able to detect \ion{O}{6} emission in the prototypical M82 galactic superwind.
 FUSE also detected \ion{O}{6} emission in a local ``Lyman break'' galaxy Haro 11 \citep{2007ApJ...668..891G}.
 The Solar Blind Channel on the Hubble Advanced Camera for Surveys (ACS/SBC) enables a differential imaging technique for \ion{O}{6} by subtracting two filter bandpasses that cover \ion{O}{6} and the nearby continuum.
 In their pioneering deployment of this method, \cite{Hayes2016} identified \ion{O}{6} emission extended over $\sim 20$ kpc surrounding the disk of a star-bursting galaxy.
 With similar techniques, \cite{2024AJ....168...11K} mapped \ion{O}{6} in the Makani superwind and related it to lower ion emission mapped in the optical with Keck Cosmic Web Imager. \cite{kcwi2018} and \cite{2018Natur.562..229W} used VLT/MUSE to find that nearly every high-redshift galaxy has a Ly$\alpha$ halo.

 In addition to these CGM/halo emission line detections with existing instrumentation, there are now operating and planned instruments that are purpose-built and optimized for this faint light.
 Operational instruments include the FIREBALL-2 balloon payload, last flown in 2023 \citep{2025ApJS..278...58M}, the Circumgalactic H$\alpha$ Spectrograph \cite[CHaS,][]{2024ApJ...974..161M}, and the Dragonfly Spectral Line Mapper \citep{2025PASP..137h4103C}.
-Planned instruments include the Aspera CubeSat that plans to map \ion{O}{6} in a sample of nearby galaxies \citep{Aspera2021} and the proposed JUNIPER CubeSat \citep{witt2025juniper} that is optimized for multiple low- and high-ionization UV ions.
+Planned instruments include the Aspera CubeSat that plans to map \ion{O}{6} in a sample of nearby galaxies \citep{Aspera2021}, the proposed JUNIPER CubeSat \citep{witt2025juniper} and MAGPIE Pioneer concept \citep{MAGPIE2025} that are optimized for multiple low- and high-ionization UV ions.
+Larger facility-class instruments include the ELT/HARMONI IFU \citep{Harmoni2014} and the NASA Habitable Worlds Observatory that is expected to fly a UV multi-object spectrograph and/or IFU.

 In light of increasing prospects for multi-ion maps using UV ions (observed from space, below the UV atmospheric cutoff, or from the ground at significant redshift), we consider the requirements and benefits of observing CGM emission in a key set of UV diagnostic lines.
 In particular, we analyze a high-resolution set of simulations from the FOGGIE suite \citep{Peeples2019, Simons2020, Wright2024} to assess the detectability of multiphase gas.
 This paper builds on the foundation of previous work with FOGGIE to predict CGM emission at $z = 3$ \citep{Corlies2020} and lower redshifts \citep{Lochhaas2025}; see also similar work by \citet{2019MNRAS.489.2417A} based on RAMSES simulations and \citet{2019ApJ...877....4L} in the EAGLE simulations.
 Our primary goal is to assess the observational feasibility of separating galactic inflows and outflows from disk gas, and to assess the instrument performance limits that must be achieved to make this feasible.